LegendusMaximus/speedsmart-tools/README.md

 - [x] Automate table exports by using the SpeedSmart API
 - [x] Add average calculation as an optional feature to the tool.
 - [ ] Create a simple Django webpage with ISP averages and other information obtained from the SpeedSmart table
+- [x] Sort the table by download/upload speed

 ### Email features (very useful to enjoy the benefits of this program without having a computer at hand)
 - [x] Set up the program to receive exported CSV files from SpeedSmart by email (e.g. to a random Gmail address) and send them back to the sender once processed.